somet-code/instructor-training-genai/episodes/expertise.md

 :::::::::::::::::::::::::::::::::::::::::::::::::: challenge

 ### Copying/pasting Exercises
-One challenge that Instructors now report encountering in workshops is that some learners will choose to copy and paste the text of an exercise into a chatbot use and the code it produces to “solve” the exercise.
+One challenge that Instructors now report encountering in workshops is that some learners will choose to copy and paste the text of an exercise into a chatbot, then copy and paste the code it produces back out again, to “solve” the exercise.
 What are some ways that you might notice this is happening in a workshop?
 Suggest one strategy that an Instructor could employ to discourage or prevent learners from doing this.